jonatanvicente/python_samples/README.md

 ##### data_types
 This folder demonstrates the use of Python lists containing elements of various data types, including integers, floats, strings, booleans, lists, tuples, sets, dictionaries, and NoneType.
 It also includes an example of list comprehension to create a list of squares of numbers from 1 to 10.

+##### DI (Dependency Injection)
+This folder contains a couple of examples that show how to use dependencies injection in Python with decorators

 ##### directories
 Sample who shows the contents of any directory